 The stamp set I needed paper to match was for Cyber Café from Paper Smooches.
 There were a couple of images of just coffee beans that came with it, so I used those to create my patterned paper.

 - If you are using more than one image, stamp with the largest one first and after you are completely done with it, fill in open areas with the smaller image.
-You can get a more balanced look using this method since it helps you space things properly and prevents areas that are more ‘stamp heavy’.
+You can get a more balanced look using this method since it helps you space things correctly and prevents areas that are more ‘stamp heavy.’

 - After stamping your design, choose whether to embellish your images or to leave them as is.
 Glossy Accents, glitter glue, or Wink of Stella brush pens are a fabulous way to add more interest to your patterned paper.

-For this card, I left my coffee bean paper simply stamped.
+For this card, I left my coffee bean paper stamped only.
 As an example, I could have coated the darkest beans with Glossy Accents to make them shiny and match the mug.

 Thanks for stopping by to see how I make patterned paper.
 If you liked this card, share the love by pinning it to Pinterest!